There are three principal types of motor control:

-This circuit is also known as "smokeable" H-Bridge, since a wrong input can destroy every transistor.
-That's why it's often used with an external logic to avoid the forbidden states.
-With good transistors, it might be possible an efficiency of higher than 90%.
-Also, using transistors allows for velocity changes, using techniques such as PWM or BAM.
+This circuit is also known as smokeable H-Bridge, since a wrong input can destroy every transistor.
+That’s why it’s often used with external logic to avoid the forbidden states.
+With high quality transistors, efficiencies higher than 90% can be achieved.
+Also, using transistors allows for speed changes, using techniques such as PWM or BAM.

-Considering that typically in a system the reversal of direction of a motor isn't ussual, it's possible to combine both systems and make an hybrid one, in which a relay is used to change the direction, and a transistor regulates the speed.
-This are some advantages and disadvantages of this method:
+Considering that typically in a system the direction of a motor isn’t changed often, it’s possible to combine both systems and make an hybrid one, in which a relay is used to change the direction, and a transistor regulates the speed.
+These are some advantages and disadvantages of this method: